devsacti/ITservice/README.md

 categories of button based on function

 1. Create
-button send url, generally inserts the new data into the WEB-APP
+button send url, generally inserts the new data into the DB of WEB-APP

 2. Read
 button sends url that requires the infomations user want to see